nlivaic/OAuth2OpenIdConnect/readme.md

 - Make sure the IDP project's name is neutral, because IDP will be used by multiple clients.
 - Install UI with `dotnet new is4ui`.
 - The template installs an Identity Server with a basic, in-memory setup.
-  - Define Ids, Apis and Clients in `Config.cs`, but only as a first-hand solution to get started with development.
+  - Define Identity resources, Api resources and Client resources in `Config.cs`, but only as a first-hand solution to get started with development.
+  - Define `TestUsers`, but only once you've added the UI.
   - Developer signing keys.
   - `UseIdentityServer()` to set up middleware.
 - Https is already enabled by the `.UseIdentityServer()` middleware.